Kyūdō: Equipment

 The practical reasoning for the extra finger on the glove stems from having more surface area available to the archer for the heavier draws.
 During the draw, the thumb of the archer is typically placed on the last gloved finger of the drawing hand, with the first (or, in the case of a yotsugake, the first and index fingers) being placed gently on either the thumb or the arrow shaft itself.
 Sometimes a type of resin powder, called giriko (ぎり粉), is applied to the thumb and holding finger to assist in the grip during the pull.
 The extra finger allows for a stronger hold on the thumb, as it is then placed on the third finger of the hand instead of the second.
 Some schools, such as Heki-ryū Insai-ha only use the three-fingered glove, even with bows above 40 kilograms.

 The one-finger glove, called an ippongake (一本粉), is generally used for beginners and covers only the thumb.
 Some versions have a full wrist covering and others simply cover the thumb with a small strap and snap around the wrist.
 Because it has no glove over the fingers, it is typically uncomfortable for the archer to use giriko powder.
-Ippongake are generally not used by advanced archers, and cannot be used in Kyūdō Federation competitions.
+Ippongake are generally not used by advanced archers, and are not allowed in ANKF competitions.

-The five-finger glove, called a morogake (諸粉), is used almost exclusively by Ogasawara Ryū practitioners, and is not typically used in competition or by any other school.
+The five-finger glove, called a morogake (諸粉), is used almost exclusively by Ogasawara-ryū practitioners, and is not typically used in competition or by any other school.

 A practitioner's nock and grip of the arrow can be dictated by the glove and bow being used.
 It is not uncommon for practitioners who have upgraded or downgraded bow weight to continue to use the same glove and not change.